ephbaum/EphWordsBlog/src/content/blog/2023-05-07-2023-week-18-emptying-nest.md

 > \[Your Name\]

-Personally I find it amazing  the tone ChatGPT chose here, as if I’m addressing our  throngs of fans who yearn for this content 😂
+Personally I find it amazing  the tone ChatGPT chose here, as if I'm addressing our  throngs of fans who yearn for this content 😂

 Regardless, it was  a busy and eventful week and I just did not make space to complete post that would need some special consideration given its scope